quicheeee/FINAL_PJ4/README.md

 # FINAL_PJ4

 CS180 project 4 repo

 1. How to compile and run the Code.

    To run the code first you need to just download the files, open in intelliJ and press run from the Dashboard.java file.

 2. Who submitted what

    Meha Kavoori - Submitted Report on Brightspace.
-Student 2 - Submitted Vocareum workspace.
+Amelia Williams - Submitted Vocareum workspace.

 3. Class Descriptions

 Conversation class
 This class represents a conversation object.
 The convnversation class represents the invidual conversations, sent between users.
 The
 Class's constructor consists of a Customer, Seller and a Store.
 The class utilizes addMessage methods to add individual messages to the conversations.
 The class also implements serializable and has been tested with other classes through test cases.

 User Class